 In addition, the first thing that you'll notice if you moved to this neighborhood is that an astounding 5.6% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.9% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Cardozo South neighborhood should definitely be on your list of places to consider.

-American households most often have a car, and regularly they have two or three.
-But households in the Cardozo South neighborhood buck this trend.
-23.5% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 96.1% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Cardozo South neighborhood have a highly unusual car ownership.
+28.2% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 96.9% of U.S. neighborhoods.

-Did you know that the Cardozo South neighborhood has more Lithuanian and Arab ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Cardozo South neighborhood has more British and Arab ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.5% of this neighborhood's residents have Lithuanian ancestry and 4.2% have Arab ancestry.
+In fact, 3.5% of this neighborhood's residents have British ancestry and 5.8% have Arab ancestry.

 Cardozo South is also pretty special linguistically.
 Significantly, 2.1% of its residents five years old and above primarily speak African languages at home.
 While this may seem like a small percentage, it is higher than 95.3% of the neighborhoods in America.